fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 - Wait through investigation periods

-When a business routinely forces customers to recover funds through financial institutions, it signals systemic failure—or worse.
+When a business routinely forces customers to recover funds through financial institutions, it signals systemic failure, or worse.

 Chargebacks are not a normal customer service channel.
 They are a last resort.